mmisw/orr/README.md

 git push origin "v${ORR_VERSION}"
 ```

+If a new backend as been built according to `${BACKEND_VERSION}`,
-And, create release at https://github.com/mmisw/orr/releases with the WAR file.
+then create a corresponding release at https://github.com/mmisw/orr/releases
+with the WAR file.